genkgo/mail/README.md

 - Security is high prioritized
 - Great RFC compliance
 - Cast messages to valid string source
-- Library has no external dependencies
+- Library has no external dependencies (but uses intl extension)
 - Only PHP 7.1 and up